-The same thing goes for your financial wellbeing.
-You have to think about when you are tempted to spend money.
+The same thing goes for your financial well-being.
+You have to think about when you are tempted to spending money.

-For us it is volleyball season.
+For us, it is volleyball season.
 We are so exhausted from all the practices and various games.
 4 kids on 4 separate teams going in 4 different directions every day.
 We want to take the easier, yet more expensive route, and eat out which easily drains our checking account.

 To combat this, on Sunday afternoons (the one day we are guaranteed we won’t have practice nor a game) we look at the sports schedule for the coming week, and where everyone will be going.
-Then we determine with a budget breakdown if we can stay on budget by purchasing discounted gift cards to eat out at an inexpensive restaurant, or if we can make an easy meal before we go and bring it with us.
+Then we determine with our budget category if we can stay on budget by purchasing discounted gift cards to eat out at an inexpensive restaurant, or if we can make an easy meal with our grocery budget before we go and bring it with us.

-By identifying what weaknesses seem to force you to spend money, you can choose if you want to continue spending money there (build it into your budget) or figure out a creative way to get ahead of the situation so you don’t spend money!
+By identifying the weaknesses that seem to force spending money, you can choose if you want to continue spending money there (build it into your budget) or figure out a creative way to get ahead of the situation so you don’t spend money!

 Learn To Say No

-In order to stay on budget, you have to get honest with yourself.
+In order to stay on top of your monthly expenses, you have to get honest with yourself and your money management.
 That means you need to be prepared to say no even to your discretionary spending which is your fun money!

 In fact, that’s a big part of the secret sauce to successfully learning how to stick to a budget: it’s by saying no to the credit card and no to your typical spending habit.

 Learning to say no, no to yourself (to go get one more roll of washi tape), your spouse (to go see the new Star Wars movie this weekend), your kids (to get ice cream after we win the sports game), as well as even friends and family so you can continue towards your savings goal.

 One of our best friends invited us to go on a vacation with her to Colorado.
 The kids and I have never been skiing or snowboarding.
 I REALLY wanted for all of us to go.
-I was so disappointed to tell her no, that we couldn’t afford the trip because we didn’t have the money to go right now.
-Our money had already been budgeted (and pretty thin) towards our bills and other upcoming trips for the year.
+I was so disappointed to tell her no, that we couldn’t afford the trip because we didn’t have the cash to go right now.
+Our checking account had already been budgeted (and pretty thin) towards our bills and other upcoming trips for the year.
 Guess what?!
 She understood.
-Instead, we made plans for her to come visit and that we would take her to Disney.
-It was hard to say no to her, especially since I don’t get to see her often, but I knew it was the best thing for our budget.
+Instead, we made plans for her to visit and that we would take her to Disney.
+It was hard to say no to her, especially since I don’t get to see her often, but I knew it was the best thing for our financial goal.

-Or maybe I should say not necessarily saying the final “no”, but instead being prepared ahead for when you encounter something that you’ll feel like you should say “no” too.
+Or maybe I should say not necessarily saying the final “no”, but instead being prepared ahead for when you encounter an expense that you’ll feel like you should say “no” to.

-For example, if everyone goes out for lunch after Co-Op classes on Friday, and you want to go, but you know you shouldn’t be spending that extra money, think about it ahead of time and talk to your Mommy friends.
-Ask if everyone could pack a lunch that day, or if they could pick up lunch and then meet up at the park instead of a restaurant.
-That way you can still participate (missing out is gonna be detrimental to your spending, trust me) but you won’t have to spend the money!
+For example, if everyone goes out for lunch after Co-Op classes on Friday, and you want to go, but you know you shouldn’t be spending that extra grocery budget money, think about it ahead of time and talk to your Mommy friends.
+Ask if everyone could pack a lunch that day, or if they could pick up lunch and then meet up at the park instead of at a restaurant.
+That way you can still participate (missing out is gonna be detrimental to your spending, trust me) but you won’t have to wreck your spending plan!

 Set A Monthly “Budget Date”

-Time flies!
-No, seriously, the whole year will be gone in the blink of an eye if you don’t control it ahead of time.
+Money flies!
+No, seriously, your entire paycheck will be gone in the blink of an eye if you don’t control your monthly income ahead of time.

 It doesn’t have to be a long, treacherous, aggravating meeting.
-Just you and your budget buddy, (aka spouse, friend, or relative), identifying whether you met your monthly money goals or not.
-And how to fix them for next month.
+Just you and your budget buddy, (aka spouse, friend, or relative), identifying whether you met your goals for your monthly expenses or not.
+If not, how to fix them for next month.
 You are on the same team and have the same goal.
-So it is both of you that needs to work together to find solutions to control your finances.
+So it is both of you that needs to work together to find realistic budget solutions to control your finances.

-Sometimes we have a big purchase coming up and it sure is nice to know that I’m not on my own to figure out how we are going to pay for it.
-James has really discovered some easy ways for us to sell stuff or make sacrifices (together) so that it was a team effort to get the job done.
+Sometimes we have an unexpected expense or even irregular expenses that pop up.
+It sure is nice to know that I’m not on my own to figure out how we are going to pay for it.
+James, my budget buddy, has really discovered some easy ways for us to sell stuff or make sacrifices (together) so that it becomes a team effort to get the job done.

 Choose To Be Content Today

 In addition to telling myself no, it’s important to learn how to be content with the season of life you’re in and even with the amount that’s in your checking account.

 Since this is one area you have control over, my budgeting tip is that you can choose to be content with what you have.

 I say “choose” instead of “learn” because I constantly have to remind myself that I am content.
 I am choosing it.

-Every time you go to spend from your checking account or cash envelopes, you are essentially making a small decision to stay on budget (or not).
+Every time you go to spend from your checking account or cash envelopes, you are essentially making a small decision to stay on your spending plan (or not).
 You can decide if you want to cook at home or eat out instead.
 It’s up to you to look at your grocery budget and fun money cash envelopes and make the decision accordingly.

-There have been times when I was unable to eat out because the money wasn’t there.
+There have been times when I was unable to eat out because the fun money wasn’t there.
 I had to learn to be content with my meal plan and cooking at home because there was no other option.
 If I ate out, we would go over budget.
-Or more realistically, not have the money in our bank account to pay our necessary bills.
+Or more realistically, not have the money in our bank account to pay our monthly bills.
 If we stayed in and ate what we had (sometimes that was cereal for dinner), we’d be fine.
 And our credit card debt didn’t go up because of the bad choice we made.

 I am embarrassed to tell you that it really was that cut and dry.
 But that’s the truth of it.

-We had to be content with the choices we made when we were in our right mind and formulating our budget.
+We had to be content with the choices we made when we were in our right mind and formulating our budgeting method.
 This can work for you too.
-It will not only help you accomplish your financial goals, but it will alleviate the guilt of overspending and feeling bad about it later.
+It will not only help you accomplish your financial goal, but it will alleviate the guilt of overspending and feeling bad about your spending habit later.